Vilijan/ASABidding/README.md

 #### Executing bidding call

 The bidding call consists of atomic transfer of 4 transactions that were described in more details in the previous sections.
-In order to execute a bidding we need to provide the bidder name which is sent as an argument in the first transaction, the bidder's private key and address and the bided amount for the asset.
+In order to execute a bidding we need to provide the bidder's private key, bidder's address and the bided amount for the asset.
 If the transactions are approved by the Stateful and the Stateless Smart Contracts a change of ownership of the ASA will happen.

 ```python
      def execute_bidding(self,